 |Direct Local Economic Impact:||~$83 million over 20 years|

 The Green River is a wind farm development that Mainstream Renewable Energy began working on in 2009.
 Geronimo acquired Green River from Mainstream in December of 2013.

 WHITESIDE AND LEE COUNTIES, IL

-Green River is located approximately 2 hours southwest of Chicago and 1 hour east of Davenport, IA.
+Green River is located approximately two hours southwest of Chicago and one hour east of Davenport, IA.
 The average wind speed in the footprint is approximately 7.4 meters per second, or 16.5 miles per hour.
 The prevailing wind direction is typically from the west and south.